 To start along the Meadow Road Trail; From I-84, take exit 39 and follow Route 4 east.
 Turn left off of Route 4 onto Route 10 south.
 Less then a mile on your right will be Meadow Rd.
 Go a short distance down Meadow Rd where an unpaved parking lot will be on your right just after crossing over a small river.
 This is the Conklin Nature Trail parking lot.
 There are two other parking lots further along this road if you wish to start closer to the start of the Farmington Canal Heritage Trail.

-To start from the Brickyard Road parking lot (Southern end); From I-84, take exit 39 and follow Route 4 east.
+To start from the Northwest Drive parking lot (Southern end); From I-84, take exit 39 and follow Route 4 east.
 Pass by the junction of Route 10 in Farmington and cross over the Farmington River.
 After 1.5 miles, take a right on Brickyard Rd and proceed about a mile.
 On your left will be a parking lot and the trail.

 To start from Phelps Road near the CT/MA border (Northern end); From Routes 10 & 202 in Granby, CT, just over the line from MA, take Notch Rd east and immediately turn left onto Quarry Rd.
 Quarry Rd will travel east, then turn south.
 Turn left when you come to Phelps Rd.
 You'll travel underneath the trail and come to a small parking lot on your left.

 The Farmington Canal Heritage Trail is a paved multi-use trail that extends from New Haven to the Massachusetts border.
 It follows the path of the former Farmington Canal and the New Haven & Northampton Railroad.
 Currently two sections are mostly complete in Connecticut.
-The Southern Section runs from New Haven to Southington and the Northern Section is complete for 22 miles from Farmington to the Massachusetts border.
+The Southern Section is complete from New Haven to Southington and the Northern Section is complete from Farmington to the Massachusetts border.
+A gap currently exists (as of July 2017) between the two sections in Plainville.
 See; Farmington Canal Heritage Trail Southern Section .
 In Massachusetts the paved trail continues following the rail bed of the New Haven & Northampton RR along the Southwick Rail Trail & Columbia Greenway Rail Trail in Southwick and Westfield.
 A gap exists through the towns of Westfield & Southampton before the paved trail continues north through Easthampton and Northampton along the Manhan/New Haven & Northampton Canal Rail Trail .
 The trail then intersects at the Spoke where the Mass Central Rail Trail; Norwottuck West travels northwest towards Williamsburg and the Mass Central Rail Trail; Norwottuck East which travels east towards Amherst.
 For more information See; FARMINGTON CANAL HERITAGE TRAIL .
 Part of the EAST COAST GREENWAY .

 In 1828, the Farmington Canal opened for excursion boats to take passengers from New Haven to as far as Northampton, Massachusetts.
 The canal was 86 miles long, 4 feet deep and 36 feet wide.
 Twenty-eight locks were built in Connecticut to accommodate a 292 foot total drop in elevation along the canal.
 The canal was never profitable and so by 1848 railroad tracks were being laid along the old canal route.
 The New Haven & Northampton RR/Canal Line was born, changing ownership over the years until the Boston & Maine Railroad discontinued service along this line.
 See; NH & NH RR .